Public-Health-Scotland/SPSS-Resources/README.md

-# Using SPSS in PHI
+# Using SPSS in PHS

 This repository aims to include general information and useful code for analysts using SPSS.